RanaHisham18/Foodify-Web-App/README.md

 Laguages used (html, Css, Bootstrap, Php)
 Database used is Php my admin
-The contributors are my team mates (Raghda, Dalia, Dina) I was responsible for merging pull requests and handling the githup repository in general.
+The contributors are my team mates (Raghda, Dalia, Dina) I was responsible for merging pull requests and handling the githup repository in general as well as my coding part.